 Symptoms: Depending on the cause, the symptoms may appear suddenly or develop over time.

 - A rapid and irregular heartbeat.

 - Anxiety, restlessness or a sense of apprehension.

-- Chest pain if pulmonary edema is caused by heart disease.
+- Chest pain if pulmonary oedema is caused by heart disease.

 - A cough that produces frothy sputum that may be tinged with blood.